3 Fragrant Herbs for Stress Relief | Therapeutic Gardening

 🌿 3 Fragrant Herbs for a Stress-Relief Window Box

-Easy-to-grow herbs chosen for scent, touch, and emotional grounding.
+Easy-to-grow herbs chosen for scent, touch, emotional grounding, and gentle daily rituals.

 Quick Answer: The best herbs for a calming window box are lavender, chamomile, and lemon balm.
-These aromatic plants are widely used in therapeutic gardening and horticultural therapy settings because their scents and textures can support relaxation and sensory grounding.
+These aromatic plants are often used in therapeutic gardening and sensory spaces because their scent, texture, and care routines can support relaxation, mindfulness, and emotional grounding.

 Lavender growing in a small window box for aromatherapy and stress relief gardening

 Therapeutic horticulture is an evidence-informed practice that uses plants and gardening activities to support well-being.
-According to research published in the Journal of Therapeutic Horticulture and related peer-reviewed studies, engaging with plants — especially through scent and touch — can support emotional regulation, stress reduction, and mindfulness practices.
+Research in horticultural therapy and ecotherapy consistently suggests that interacting with plants through scent, touch, observation, and repetitive care routines can support relaxation and emotional regulation.

 Aromatherapy gardens and sensory gardening spaces often include herbs because: